khadaige/Getting-and-Cleaning-Data-Course-Project/README.md

 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
 We should
-1) The submitted data set is tidy.
+1)  submit a tidy data set.
 2) The Github repo contains the required scripts.
-   GitHub contains a code book that modifies and updates the available codebooks with the data to indicate all the variables and summaries        calculated, along with units, and any other relevant information.
+   GitHub contains a code book that modifies and updates to indicate all the variables and summaries        calculated, along with units, and any other relevant information.

 Here are the data for the project: